A framework for missing-energy searches with anomalous light vectors: UV models

 To avoid such constraints, one can explicitly break the accidental $Z_2$ symmetry by means of a higher-dimensional operator, either to force the decay of $\A^0$, or to separate the Majorana components of $\A^0$ by a mass splitting large enough to kinematically evade direct detection (i.e.~inelastic splitting, see e.g.~\cite{Bottaro:2022one}).

-On the other hand, $\B^0$ stability poses no issues because it lacks $Z$ boson interactions.
+On the other hand, $\B^0$ stability poses no issues because it lacks tree-level $Z$ boson interaction.
 Indeed, the ML quintuplet corresponds to the only viable minimal DM candidate \cite{Cirelli:2005uq,DelNobile:2015bqo} with an extra $\U(1)_X$ dark charge.
-Again, because $g_X \ll g$, the DM abundance is reproduced by setting $m_{\B^0} \approx 15$ TeV \cite{Bottaro:2021snn}.
-Hence, for $m_{\B^0} \approx 300$ GeV, its DM fraction is less than 0.1\%.
+Since $g_X \ll g$, the DM abundance is reproduced by setting $m_{\B^0} \approx 15$ TeV \cite{Mitridate:2017izz,Bottaro:2021snn}.
+As shown in \cite{Mitridate:2017izz}, a stable candidate $\B^0$ with $m_{\B^0} \approx 300$ GeV can account for $\lesssim 3\%$ of DM. $B^0$-nucleon loop-induced interactions are purely electroweak \cite{Bottaro:2022one}, pushing the spin independent cross section below the neutrino floor.

 Overall, the $m=3$ realization provides a fully viable benchmark scenario: it satisfies anomaly cancellation, remains perturbative up to the SSB scale, evades current collider bounds, and features a stable neutral state without introducing too much fine-tuning for the Higgs mass parameter (cf.~last column in Table~\ref{tab:sol1ML1DL}).
 In this sense, it represents the minimal UV-complete model of the 1DL--1ML setup that is both phenomenologically safe and experimentally testable in future high-luminosity collider runs.